 Manufacturers have begun to think about offering new products with nutritional excellence and health benefits to consumers, which has enabled us to develop innovative and complex products in our laboratory, several of which are still being worked on.

-With natural raw materials and innovative technologies as our starting point, we always go one step further to create added value for customers and consumers.
+With natural raw materials and innovative technologies as our starting point, we always go one step further to create real added value for customers and consumers.
 This is how we bring ideas to life and pave the way for turning smart ideas into amazing products – for unique, multi-sensory experiences and Nutritional Excellence.

 Q. How did you manage that despite the increase in prices and the depreciation of the Georgian national currency, the lari, in spite of which your company did not raise prices?